jabjoe/sunxi-gslx680/README.txt

 Copy this to a SD card or use a GNU/Linux chroot to scp it over, or use adb pull.

-On your build machine, on the command line use the script 'firmware/fw_extractor' to extract the firmware to it's own file.
+On your build machine, on the command line, use the script 'firmware/fw_extractor' to extract the firmware to its own file.

 ./firmware/fw_extractor my_android_gslx680.ko my_tablets.fw